Official-Husko/multporn-image-downloader-v2/README.md

 #### New Features:

-Chooe amount of images which should be downloaded
+Choose amount of images which should be downloaded
 Simply type a folder name
 Faster download